primeval-io/primeval-reflex/README.md

 	System.out.println(helloMsg);
 ```

 Now, this printed `Hello world^Wuniverse`.
 When we want to change arguments, even though we can implement our own class implementing `Arguments`, it is better (and faster for the proxies!) to use the fluent `Argument#udpdate()` API.
 Arguments are always matched with their name, but when using arguments built by the library, they convert to final fields, and the `invoke(Arguments)` method will directly get those fields.
-If you don't change arguments at all, it is even slightly faster to call the `invoke()` method that won't check if it's the fast generated class.
+If you don't change arguments at all, it is even slightly faster to call the parameter-less `invoke()` method which doesn't have to check if it's the faster generated class.

 So far so good!
 In case of exceptions we could simply use `try`/`catch`/`finally` blocks around `handler.invoke()`.
 We could throw at any time.